marky1337/BionicLens/README.md

 - Real-time object detection, face detection, selfie segmentation and text recognition and translation
   - The application process frames in real time from camera stream
 - Object detection
-  - For each frame from live camera feed, the activity will start do detect and recognize different type of objects (up to 80 different type of objects) with a specific               confidence, multiple objects can be present in detection.
+  - For each frame from live camera feed, the activity will detect and recognize different types of objects (up to 631 different types of objects) with a specific               confidence, multiple objects can be present in detection.
+  - User has the option to configure the object detection application.
 - Face detection
-   - Real-time face detection, the activity will identify key facial features and contours of detected faces, 1 face contour at a time.
+   - Real-time face detection.
+The application will identify key facial features and contours of detected faces.
-   - User has the option to customize the activity to focus on specific features to detect.
+   - User has the option to customize the application to focus on specific features that should be detected.
 - Text Recognition and Translation
-   - Real-time text recognition in any Latin-based languages, support for Chinese, Japanese, Korean and Devanagari (Hindi) symbols.
+   - Real-time text recognition of any languages with Latin-based, Chinese, Japanese, Korean and Devanagari (Hindi) symbols.
-   - User has options for real-time translation to either Romanian or English
+   - User has the option to turn ON real-time translation to either Romanian or English.
-- Selfie segmentation
+- Selfie Segmentation
-   - For each human detected, the activity will separate the background and focuses on human body.
+   - For each person detected, the activity will separate the background and will focus on the person's body.
    - User has the option to choose a virtual background from 3 static images found in the app.
-- All results will displayed in a separate UI instance.
+- All results will be displayed in a separate UI instance.

 ## Technologies:

 Android Studio

-Kotlin
+Kotlin/Java

-ML Kit APIs
+Google ML Kit APIs

 ## Used Models
 - Object Detection: [lite-model_object_detection_mobile_object_labeler_v1_1](https://tfhub.dev/google/lite-model/object_detection/mobile_object_labeler_v1/1)